camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-controls/50-hidden.html.md

 <input type="hidden"></input>
 ```

 controls.
-They are not displayed in the form, but can be used to retrieve values to be used in the context of the form (e.g. using angular bindings).
+They are not displayed in the form, but can be used to retrieve values to be used in the context of the form (e.g., using Angular bindings).

 ### Binding a Hidden Element to a Process Variable